 According to Ragan, 57% of employees stay at jobs where leadership communicates with the team directly and transparently.
 In a nutshell, internal communications needs to be a priority, even if it has to be done at scale.

-2. Internal communications makes remote employees feel more included.
+2. Internal communications helps remote employees feel more included

 Remote work is growing in popularity, and seems to be a large part of the future of work.
 One of our customers, Exemplis, uses ContactMonkey to meet the challenge of having a team in multiple locations, and an entirely remote sales team.